sushmarchandran/iter8-kfserving/docs/experiments.md

 ## Metrics

 Iter8-kfserving package ships with fourteen "out-of-the-box" metrics, which are described in the following table.
 You can extend this set by defining custom metrics.
 Each metric is defined at a per-version level.
 For example, the `request-count` metric measures the number of requests to a model version; the `mean-latency` metric measures the mean latency of a model version.
 Metrics can be of type `counter` or `gauge`.
 They are inspired by [Prometheus counter metric type](https://prometheus.io/docs/concepts/metric_types/#counter) and [Prometheus gauge metric type](https://prometheus.io/docs/concepts/metric_types/#gauge).
-A desction of the metric CRD is provided [here] (metrics.md)
+A description of the metric CRD is provided [here] (metrics.md)

 |Name   |Description    |Type   |Units  |
 |---    |----           |---    |---    |